maximbilan/iOS-Swift-In-App-Purchases-Sample/README.md

 let unlockTestInAppPurchase2ProductId = "com.testing.iap2"
 </pre>

-In the initialization of class, we need to add observer:
+In the initialization of class, we need to add a observer:

 <pre>
 SKPaymentQueue.defaultQueue().addTransactionObserver(self)
 </pre>

-For starting of making purchase, we need to run product request:
+For starting of making purchase, we need to run a product request:

 <pre>
 if SKPaymentQueue.canMakePayments() {